oh-ok/oh-ok.github.io/_posts/2020-09-22-gtaums_wanderong_kind_words.markdown

 ## Non-Violent Problem Solving
 Wandersong is a 2D platformer game about a bard who hates violence, instead of solving all his problems with a sharp weapon, he solves them with music, words and love.

 The premise is great, there aren't very many pacifist fantasy games that I can think of, likely because fantasy is heavily based on our medieval era which was quite a violent time in history.
-You could argue that the pacifict bard is a bit of a stereotype, and you'd be sort of correct in that, except there isn't a lot of popular media that really puts bards in the spotlight, save videogames/TTRPGs, where combat is normally a core aspect of gameplay, and true pacifism is actually quite dificult to pull off.
+You could argue that the pacifist bard is a bit of a stereotype, and you'd be sort of correct in that, except there isn't a lot of popular media that really puts bards in the spotlight, save videogames/TTRPGs, where combat is normally a core aspect of gameplay, and true pacifism is actually quite difficult to pull off.
 Either way, Wandersong wears anti-violence on it's sleeve, and where lesser games might rely on more vanilla/well traversed gameplay to try and make the player fell comfortable in this unfortunately unique premise, Wandersong invents it's own gameplay mechanic and utilises it in the most creative, meaningful and unique ways.
-On top of having some basic platforming to do, the main chunk of interesting gameplay comes from Wandersong's music wheel, which is a coloured wheel where each block of colour represent's a note, and once you hit that note, the game world reacts to it.
+On top of having some basic platforming to do, the main chunk of interesting gameplay comes from Wandersong's music wheel, which is a coloured wheel where each block of colour represents a note, and once you hit that note, the game world reacts to it.

 ![Bird signing with player](assets/posts/ws_bird.gif)